 - Threatens another with bodily harm

 - Causes “provocative or offensive” physical contact

-In most cases, unless there is a history of domestic violence, the prosecutors will charge domestic assault is a Class A misdemeanor.
-With a history of similar problems, the charge becomes elevated to a third-degree felony.
+In most cases, unless there is a history of domestic violence, the prosecutors will charge domestic assault as a Class A misdemeanor.
+With a history of similar problems, the charge often becomes elevated to a third-degree felony.

 Aggravated Domestic Assault